alevchuk/minibank/README.md

 Steps:
 1. Run `sudo dmesg --follow`
-2. Un-plung and re-plug one of the external SSD drives
+2. Unplug and re-plug one of the external SSD drives
-3. Look for the block device name, starting with "sd" followed by a lowercase english letter.
+3. Look for the block device name, starting with "sd" followed by a lowercase English letter.
 Write that down.
 4. Look for idVendor and idProduct.
 Write those down
-5. Repeate from step 2 for the other SSD
+5. Repeat from step 2 for the other SSD

 NOTE: it's important to label the storage devices with their idVendor and idProduct in case one of them fails and you'll need to know which one to replace.
 Block device names change depending in which order you plug in the drives.
-For that reasob, **do not write the block device name (the "sd" followed by a letter) on the lable**.
+For that reason, **do not write the block device name (the "sd" followed by a letter) on the label**.

 From now I will refer to the block device names as:
 * YOUR_SSD_BLOCK_DEVICE_1 ("sd" followed by a letter)
 * YOUR_VENDOR_ID_FOR_DEVICE_1 (hex number)
 * YOUR_PRODUCT_ID_FOR_DEVICE_1 (hex number)
-* and the above 3 for DEVICE_2
+* and same for DEVICE_2

 The relevant output of `dmesg --follow` would look like this:
 ```